-Raise your hand if you've ever been personally victimized by your email inbox? *Raises hand.* Taking my own advice, I paid attention to what part of my digital life was causing me the most stress.
-Email was the number one offender.
-I had to do what I had to do.
+Raise your hand if you have ever been personally victimized by your email inbox? *Raises hand* Taking my own advice, I paid attention to what part of my digital life was causing me the most stress, and email was the number one offender: I did what I had to do.

 After years of despair and slight email-ptsd, I radically decluttered my email and online accounts to minimize digital overwhelm.
-For years, I felt obligated to process every message that arrived in my inbox.
-What I failed to realize was that I can choose to not deal with most it at all.
-It’s been very liberating.
+For years, I felt obligated to process every message that arrived in my inbox, but what I failed to realize was that I can choose to not deal with most of it at all.
+It has been very liberating.

-I’m on the last chapter of Adam Alter’s book, Irresistible: Why you are addicted to technology and how to set yourself free.
-Alter explores various famous psychological studies to illustrate how technology hooks us and what we can do about it.
-There’s also a lot of stuff on video game addiction and how technology uniquely affects children and teens.
+I’m on the last chapter of Adam Alter’s book Irresistible: Why you are addicted to technology and how to set yourself free.
+Irresistible explores the various famous psychological studies to illustrate how technology hooks us and what we can do about it.
+There is also a lot of stuff on video game addiction and how technology uniquely affects children and teenagers.

-I watched How to Achieve Inbox Zero - 4 Email Productivity Hacks by Thomas Frank.
-Some of his advice include, don't use your email inbox as a task manager, dedicate a specific time of the day for email processing, and clear out the emails which don't require any action from you.
+I watched How to Achieve Inbox Zero, 4 Email Productivity Hacks by Thomas Frank.
+Some of his advice include, do not use your email inbox as a task manager, dedicate a specific time of the day for email processing, and delete emails that don't require any action from you.

-Nir Eyal is known for writing a famous guidebook for designing technology people can’t put down.
-He then wrote another guidebook for controlling our technology addiction.
+Nir Eyal is well known for writing the famous guidebook for designing technology people won’t be able to put down.
+Then, he wrote another guidebook for controlling our technology addiction.
 Ah, well.
-In this post, Eyal shares with us how he is tackling his email problem using what he knows about the psychology of habits.
+In Email Habits: How to Use Psychology to Regain Control, Eyal shares with us how he is tackling his email problem using what he knows about the psychology of habits.